Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ### Configuration

 The new Browser SDK configuration comes in a different shape.
-The configurations were updated to be more consistent across runtimes.
-The configurations have been simplified, and some are no longer supported.
+The configurations were updated to be simpler and more consistent across runtimes.
+Some configurations are no longer supported.

 |amplitude-js|@amplitude/analytics-browser|
 |-|-|